auzinthewild/spotifave_app/README.md

 ## Tech

-Built with the Spotify API, React, and Node.
+Built with the Spotify API, React, and Express/NodeJS.